Solutions

 Kubernetes and OpenShift as a product platform

-We design clusters, namespaces, quotas, storage, ingress, registries, test/stage/prod environments, and operating rules.
-In Kubernetes, we configure RBAC separately for API access and NetworkPolicy to control traffic between pods, namespaces, and external networks, taking CNI plugin support into account.
-In OpenShift, we account for the host, container/orchestration, build, and application security layers so the platform is a managed environment, not just a set of YAML files.
+We design clusters, namespaces, quotas, storage, ingress, registry, test/stage/prod environments and operating rules.
+In Kubernetes we configure RBAC for API access and NetworkPolicy to control traffic between pods, namespaces and external networks based on CNI plugin support.
+In OpenShift we account for host, container/orchestration, build and application security layers, so the platform is a managed environment rather than a pile of YAML.

 CI/CD and Self-Service Deployment

-We build a pipeline from commit to production: build, tests, security checks, container registry, migrations, preview/test environments, blue-green or canary deployment, rollback, and release notes.
-The goal is for the product team to be able to deploy a service on its own using the standard process, and for DevOps not to become a bottleneck between business outcomes and production.
+We build the pipeline from commit to production: build, tests, security checks, container registry, migrations, preview/test environments, blue-green or canary, rollback and release notes.
+The goal is for the product team to deploy a service to standard on its own, so DevOps never becomes the bottleneck between business result and production.

 Observability, SRE, and DORA

-We build metrics, logs, traces, alerts, runbooks, and postmortems.
-We manage not the number of DevOps tasks, but throughput and stability indicators: deployment frequency, lead time for changes, MTTR, and change failure rate.
-These DORA metrics show where the platform accelerates the business and where it only adds rituals.
+We build metrics, logs, traces, alerts, runbooks and postmortems.
+We manage throughput and stability indicators: deployment frequency, lead time for changes, MTTR and change failure rate.
+These DORA metrics show where the platform speeds up the business and where it only adds rituals.

 Security gateways and Zero Trust access